bfdes/bfdes.github.io/README.md

 # Builds the static site generator, and puts it in dist/ssg.js

 yarn build:prod
-# Builds the website itself, and puts it in the site/
+# Builds the website itself, and puts it in site/
 ```

 Example output: